SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/mark_pass.rst

-Marking Assemblies as Pass or Fail in LIMS
+Marking assemblies as Pass or Fail in LIMS
 ==========================================

 Using the "Mark as Pass in LIMS" tool